Template Functions

 2022.3.21.19.4.17

-rows() Returns an collection of all enumerated rows in the dataset.
+rows() Returns a collection of all enumerated rows in the dataset.
 When used in a loop you can access cell values of each row. {% for item in rows() %}

 {{item.name}}